-The shape of a Reading and Composition (R&C) course is influenced by multiple agents: the College of Letters and Science (L&S), which created the requirement; the department or program you are teaching in; the individual instructor (and of course the intellectual project you design for the course); and the students whose learning needs your course must address.
+The shape of a Reading and Composition (R&C) course is influenced by multiple agents: the College of Letters and Science (L&S), which created the requirement; the department or program in which you are teaching; the individual instructor (and the intellectual project you design for the course); and the students whose learning needs your course must address.
 These influences are addressed in this section.

-With one or two majors as exceptions, all undergraduates are required to take two semesters of the course (A and B), though some satisfy the A course requirement through Advance Placement (AP) or other testing.
-Through these courses students progress from high school writers of five-paragraph opinion essays with a funnel introduction to skilled college writers mastering critical analysis, interpretive arguments, longer and more sophisticated papers, and some research skills.
+With one or two majors as exceptions, all undergraduates are required to take two semesters of the course (A and B), though some satisfy the A course requirement through Advanced Placement (AP) or other testing.
+Through these courses students move beyond high-school models for paper writing (five-paragraph opinion essays with a funnel introduction) to become skilled college writers mastering critical analysis, interpretive arguments, longer and more sophisticated papers, and some research skills.

 It is intended that students take these courses, in A-B order, as freshmen and sophomores, to enhance their learning and performance in upper-division courses later on.

 If you are devising a syllabus for an R&C course for the first time, you are likely to think the most about choosing readings and defining an overall narrative for your course.
 These are, of course, exciting and essential.
 As you draft or re-draft your syllabus, though, you also need to consider how your course fits into the larger picture within your department and the University.

 The College of Letters and Science (L&S) sets the basic policy for Reading and Composition courses.
 The Reading and Composition Curricular Goals and Guidelines (pdf), newly approved by L&S in 2011, is based on the Reading and Composition Committee report of 1989 (pdf), which proposed the R&C requirement and described its intended practices and objectives.